Democrats boycotting Trump's State of the Union

 Rep. Albio Sires

-Don't expect to see Rep. Albio Sires, D-N.J., at the State of the Union, either.
+Rep. Albio Sires, D-N.J., was not at the State of the Union, either.

-"The congressman is not attending the State of the Union because many of his constituents are offended by the president's rhetoric and behavior," Sires' spokeswoman, Erica Daughtrey, told NJ.com.
+"The congressman is not attending the State of the Union because many of his constituents are offended by the president's rhetoric and behavior," Sires' spokeswoman told NJ.com.

 Rep. Juan Vargas

-Rep. Juan Vargas, D-Calif., tweeted his intention to not attend the State of the Union, saying that "I stand in solidarity with all the people he has and continues to disrespect."
+Rep. Juan Vargas, D-Calif., tweeted about his decision to skip the State of the Union, saying that he "stand[s] in solidarity with all the people [Trump] has and continues to disrespect."

-"I don't want to pretend in anyway that I support this president," Vargas told KPBS Midday Edition.
-"I don't want to be two faced.
+"I don't want to pretend in any way that I support this president," Vargas told KPBS-TV.
+"I don't want to be two-faced.
 I'd like to, if he started acting presidential.
 I'd be happy to go again, but I'm not going to do that until he starts acting presidential, respecting women, respecting people of color and immigrants."

 Rep. Maxine Waters

-Calling Trump a “liar,” Rep. Maxine Waters, D-Calif., said the president “does not deserve [her] attention,” and she will not attend the speech.
+Calling Trump a “liar,” Waters, D-Calif., said the president “does not deserve [her] attention,” and she would not attend the speech.

 “What does he have to say that I would be interested in?”
 Waters asked during an interview with MSNBC.